The History of Noble Stores, LLC

 A new product ….

 Born in 1908, our founder and DQ pioneer, Sherb Noble, was raised in Clemons, Iowa.
 After high school, he attended Iowa State University, Ames, for a two-year dairy course.
 He returned to Clemons to manage a creamery for a short time and then decided to move to the Kankakee, Illinois area.
 In 1938 Sherb was running three ice cream parlors, named Sherb’s, serving typical hard packed ice cream.
 One day, the people who provided Sherb with his ice cream, the McCullough’s, told him about this new ice cream innovation they called soft serve.
 They believed that ice cream served at a higher temperature didn’t freeze the taste buds and allowed a person to fully enjoy the flavor.
 They were sure it was going to be a hit, but were at a loss about marketing the product.
 Sherb suggested they use his store and run an all you can eat for 10 cents sale.
 So on August 4th, 1938 they did just that.
-The sale was a huge success, 1600 servings in two hours.
+The sale was a huge success, 1600 servings in an hour and a half.
 The store was so packed, Sherb was concerned the customers would break the glass out on his store front.